4 Benefits of Hiring a Music Manager

 This goes along the same lines as the first benefit - and it is admittedly very old school, but still very true.
 Having a manager can often lend an air of seriousness to what you're doing that stands out more than you operating on your own behalf.
 It says that you've convinced someone to get in business with you already, which always makes it easier for other people to get on board.

 Additionally, a manager suggests a certain amount of professionalism - in other words, people tend to assume that a manager will respond to emails and phone calls before a musician.
 Again - fair?
 Nope.
-But real?
+But a reality?
 Yep.

 Here's one caveat - sometimes a manager can actually CAUSE band member disputes.
 Usually, this happens when the manager is particularly close to one person in the band and they have conversations and make decisions about band business without consulting anyone else.
 You've seen Spinal Tap.
 Beware bringing in someone who has an uneven relationship between band members unless you're confident that you can all separate the personal and the professional.